 Home-schooled students can purchase memberships under a home school name.
-Each homeschooled team must include a minimum of four homeschooled students.
-Each team may also include up to three students from other schools that would not have to purchase an additional membership.
+Each home-schooled team must include a majority of homeschool students.
+For example, for a team of seven, a minimum of four homeschooled students must be on the team and each team may also include up to three students from other schools that would not have to purchase an additional membership.